jmvrbanac/VerticalUtils-AS3/README.md

  for all data types.
 Currently, it only provides a method for getting/setting individual values.
 In the future, you'll be able to retrieve entire categories of data values.

+ - AdvancedSprite <br />
+ The AdvancedSprite is an alternative sprite base class that allows for easier cleanup for garbage collection.

 License: